 - Harmony Alliance

 Information on Alliances

-The focus of Economic Security4Women (ES4W) is an alliance of women’s organisations united in the belief that economic wellbeing and financial security are essential for women and will enable women of all ages to have an equal place in society.
+Economic Security4Women (ES4W) is an alliance of women’s organisations united in the belief that economic wellbeing and financial security are essential for women and will enable women of all ages to have an equal place in society.
 ES4W advocates for changes to policies which continue to impact negatively on women's workforce participation and their long term economic well-being.
 Some issues identified by ES4W as impacting on the economic security of women include pay equity, access to relevant and affordable education and training, access to financial planning and superannuation, child care, unpaid carer needs and retirement income equity.
 More information about this Alliance can be found at Economic Security4Women.

 Equality Rights Alliance